quotient-im/libQuotient/README.md

 #### Cache format
 In case of troubles with room state and caching it may be useful to switch cache format from binary CBOR to plaintext JSON.
-To do that, set the following value in your client's configuration file/registry key (you might need to create the libQuotient key for that): `libQuotient/cache_type` to `json`.
+To do that, set `libQuotient/cache_type` key in your client's configuration file/registry to `json` (you might need to create the libQuotient group as it's the only recognised key in it so far).
 This will make cache saving and loading work slightly slower but the cache will be in text JSON files (very long and with no indentation; prepare a good JSON viewer or text editor with JSON formatting capabilities).